The 50/30/20 budget rule explained (with real examples)

 Below, we break down the differences between needs, wants, and savings or debt repayment, along with examples to help you apply the rule accurately in real life.

-• Minimum loan or credit card payments
+• Minimum required loan payments

 • Gym memberships